Tithing

 I remember my heart sinking when I first saw the pictures of the expensive Conference Center, and remembering the Mormon families I had known who let their kids go without proper medical care just to pay tithes.

-A Commandment Even for the Destitute.
+A Commandment Even for the Destitute

 In Sunday School the other day, the Gospel Doctrine teacher was speaking about church members who are "groaning under crushing debt."
 He expressed his sympathy for such poor souls and then asked, "What is the first step to getting out of debt?"